turris-cz/user-docs/docs/geek/tos3-migration.md

     [rollback](../hw/omnia/rescue-modes.md) should be good enough.

 ## Optional migration
-Migration is not yet executed automatically but it can be triggered manually.

 !!! warning
     Do not attept to migrate Turris 1.x unless you are running on [Btrfs with SD